How To Apply

 - Arrange for three letters of recommendation to be sent to the Graduate School.
 When you are completing the online application, submit the names and email addresses of three people who will provide letters of recommendation.
 They will receive instructions on how to upload their letters.
 We recommend that at least two of the three letters are from faculty.

 - Transcripts for all undergraduate work (and graduate, if relevant).
-Unofficial transcripts are sufficient, preferably electronic.
-Hard copy transcripts are perfectly acceptable, please send to: Agroecology Program, Moore Hall-Plant Sciences, 1575 Linden Drive, Madison, WI 53706.
+Unofficial transcripts are sufficient for the initial application deadline.
+Please submit them as a part of your electronic application package.
+If you prefer to print hard copy transcripts, please send to: Agroecology Program, Moore Hall-Plant Sciences, 1575 Linden Drive, Madison, WI 53706.

 Frequently Asked Questions: